-- Maintained positions as strategic partners within three Teaching School Alliances, supporting initial teaching training, ensuring the Schools in the Trust are fully staffed with high quality teachers. - Continued to co-ordinate collaborative schools projects to raise standards, including early years provision, initiating continuity of curriculum provision and training for transiting to year 1; SEND support, including a commitment for all Schools to achieve the Quality Inclusion Mark; moderating writing in years 2 and 6 and developing subject leadership - Further developed knowledge and professional development for leaders through commissioning a consultant to facilitate and lead peer reviews, additionally providing training for the quality of education committee. - Procured and co-ordinated the consistent use of a speech therapy service across the Trust, saving £12,000 across the Trust and impacting on children's early language acquisition and training staff to deliver high quality intervention programmes. - Increased trustees' knowledge of education standards through the Quality of Education Committee, providing a forum to support and challenge Headteachers and enabled improved monitoring for attainment and progress across the Trust.
+- ensuring the Schools in the Trust are fully staffed with high quality teachers. - Continued to co-ordinate collaborative partnerships across all schools to raise standards - Further developed knowledge and professional development for leaders through commissioning a consultant to deliver training - consistent use of a speech therapy service across the trust in order to develop children's early language acquisition and training staff to deliver high quality intervention programmes. - Increased trustees' knowledge of education standards through the Quality of Education Committee, providing a forum to support and challenge Headteachers and enabled improved monitoring for attainment and progress across the Trust.